Make your own beautiful bakery tea towels to help around the kitchen with this easy DIY stencil tutorial.

 Typically when I create a stencil for painting, I use vinyl, but when you want to make more than one item, you would have to use a lot of vinyl.
 I didn’t want to waste all that vinyl or go through the work of making 4 stencils for my 4 tea towels.
 So instead I made a different kind of stencil, a plastic one that could be reused over and over and over.

 Using your Silhouette to cut different materials can be scary, the last thing you want to do is to break it.
 But I have learned that I will never realize all the amazing things it can cut if I don’t put it to the test, so I experiment with all kinds of things.
 And after cutting out index dividers for binders for these giant outdoor pinwheels, I knew I could use the same binder dividers to make a stencil.
 It worked out better than I could have imagined!

 Now I am ready to buy up all the plastic binder dividers so I can make stencils for days!
-This post contains some affiliate links for your convenience.
-Click here to read my full disclosure policy.

 How to Make DIY Bakery Tea Towels

 - Flour sack kitchen towels or other non-textured white kitchen towels

 - Cut file for stencil

 - Subscriber here for access to my library of free downloads to download the design I used for free

 - Silhouette cutting machine

 - Washi tape or masking tape